How To Start an Indoor Herb Garden

 In most cases, hardware stores will sell soil specifically made for pots.
 NEVER just grab a handful of dirt from outside!
 One, you never know the nutrient content, and two you risk bringing in all sorts of potentially harmful organisms and giving them direct access to your plant.
 You also want to avoid anything labeled garden soil as this is typically made for outdoor use and will not drain properly in a pot.

 When watering always err on the side of caution.
-The single biggest killer of herbs is overwatering.
+One of the biggest killers of herbs is overwatering.
 Before watering, give the soil a touch and go down about an inch or so.
 If the soil is still a bit moist then check again the next day.
 Wait until it’s completely dry before watering it.
 In most cases, you’re better off underwatering than overwatering, especially for herbs.

 Also, take note of how long it generally takes for the soil to dry out.
 This helps keep you on a consistent watering schedule which will lead to healthier plants.